Northern California Road Trip

 Following that – it was around lunch time but we were still full from our big breakfast, so we decided to skip lunch and head towards Point Reyes.
 We took the Sir Francis Drake Blvd route because I heard it was more scenic.
 Right before heading to the national seashore, we stopped in the town of Point Reyes.
 We wandered around to a few nice little markets and picked up a picnic lunch!
 It was perfect and a charming little town.

-Next up – headed towards the Cyprus tree tunnel.
+Next up – headed towards the Cyprus Tree Tunnel.
 I thought it was just going to be a bit overhyped but we really enjoyed it.
 We walked to the end of it and the kids had fun climbing on trees along the way.

 Next – we drove towards Bodega Bay.
 We only made one stop on our way in to see the church and house from the movie The Birds.
 Kind of cool and not far out of the way.
 It was funny showing the kids clips from what was, at the time, a super scary movie.
 Needless to say – they found it more funny than scary.